 Every disaster is a tragedy, but also an opportunity to lessen the death, pain, and suffering the next disaster will bring.

 Learning from experience is the only way we can ensure we truly are prepared for the situations we’re concerned about.
 Hopefully, the stories from Hurricane Harvey will improve your prep in one way or another.
-Our thoughts and prayers are still with everyone effected and volunteering.
+Our thoughts and prayers are still with everyone affected and volunteering.
+You can also learn more from our article on what we learned from Hurricane Maria.

 If you enjoyed this article, consider subscribing to email updates.
 When you do, you will receive a free, downloadable copy of the e-Book, The Emergency Food Buyer’s Guide.
 Also check out our Facebook page regularly for links to free or almost free eBooks that I personally reviewed just for you.